maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog

+* **Version 1.6.2:**
+  * Wyvern 2.3 contract signature fixed for ChromeDriver and GeckoDriver. **[#152](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/152), [#165](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/165), [#183](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/183), [#201](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/201)**.
+  * Minor corrections and improvements.
+  * Yolov5x6 and Real-ESRGAN models, and the `recaptcha.py` file are not loaded when the "Sale only" option is selected.
 * **Version 1.6.1:**
   * Updated the `requirements.txt` file, conflicts and problems seem to be corrected.
   * Removed unnecessary files from the `yolov5/` directory.